anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 As described in [@!RFC9082] and (#usage_in_queries), an extension may define new paths in URIs.
-If the extension describes the behavior of an RDAP query using that path to return a new RDAP object classs, the JSON names are not required to be prepended with the extension identifier as described in (#child_json_values).
+If the extension describes the behavior of an RDAP query using that path to return a new RDAP object class, the JSON names are not required to be prepended with the extension identifier as described in (#child_json_values).
 However, the extension MUST define the value for the `objectClassName` string which is used by clients to evaluate the type of the response., To avoid collisions with object classes defined in other extensions, the value for the